ThinkDataEd/curriculum/docs/unit4/lesson18.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
     We can identify groups, or “clusters,” in data based on a few characteristics.
-For example, it is easy to classify a classroom into males and females, but what if you only knew each person’s arm span?
-How well could you classify their genders now?
+For example, it is easy to classify a group of people into football players and swimmers, but what if you only knew each person’s arm span?
+How well could you classify them into football players and swimmers now?

 ###**Lesson:**
 1. Inform the students that they will continue to explore different types of models, and today they will be focusing on **clustering**.
 Clustering is the process of grouping a set of objects (or people) together in such a way that people in the same group (called a **cluster**) are more similar to each other than to those in other groups.